Molecular cloud: General structure and chemistry of molecular clouds

 Most of the gas constituting a molecular cloud is molecular hydrogen, with carbon monoxide being the second most common compound.
 Molecular clouds also usually contain other elements and compounds.
 Astronomers have observed the presence of long chain compounds such as methanol, ethanol and benzene rings and their several hydrides.
 Large molecules known as polycyclic aromatic hydrocarbons have also been detected.

 The density across a molecular cloud is fragmented and its regions can be generally categorized in clumps and cores.
 Clumps form the larger substructure of the cloud, having the average size of 1 pc.
 Clumps are the precursors of star clusters, though not every clump will eventually form stars.
 Cores are much smaller (by a factor of 10) and have higher densities.
 Cores are gravitationally bound and go through a collapse during star formation.

 In astronomical terms, molecular clouds are short-lived structures that are either destroyed or go through major structural and chemical changes approximately 10 million years into their existence.
 Their short life span can be inferred from the range in age of young stars associated with them, of 10 to 20 million years, matching molecular clouds’ internal timescales.

 Direct observation of T Tauri stars inside dark clouds and OB stars in star-forming regions match this predicted age span.
-The fact OB stars older than 10 million years don’t have a significant amount of cloud material about them, seems to suggest most of the cloud is dispersed after this time.
+The fact that OB stars older than 10 million years don’t have a significant amount of cloud material about them, seems to suggest most of the cloud is dispersed after this time.
 The lack of large amounts of frozen molecules inside the clouds also suggest a short-lived structure.
 Some astronomers propose the molecules never froze in very large quantities due to turbulence and the fast transition between atomic and molecular gas.